Circuit Improvement Program

 Every year, as part of our Circuit Improvement Program (CIP), PSEG Long Island inspects hundreds of miles of electric distribution lines to make sure the equipment is in good working order.
 We also upgrade poles, wires and other equipment to make circuits more reliable and better able to withstand extreme weather like heat waves and storms.

-In 2016 and 2017, we inspected and upgraded equipment on 1,300 miles of distribution circuits – nearly 15 percent of the entire system.
+Since 2016, we inspected and upgraded equipment on 3,365 miles of distribution circuits – nearly 38 percent of the entire system.

 Our crews perform these inspections and upgrades throughout the communities we serve to ensure that you and your neighbors receive safe, reliable and resilient power today and for years to come.